-The real question is "Has my learned friend been able to cite a single case where any court, either a civil court or the International Court of Justice, has held that the words "interpretation or application" embrace the concept of "termination"?
+39. The real question is "Has my learned friend been able to cite a single case where any court, either a civil court or the International Court of Justice, has held that the words "interpretation or application" embrace the concept of "termination"?
 This is the real question.
 To say that the International Court went into the question whether the termination of a treaty on the facts of a given case was justified or not is to prove nothing, because the International Court of Justice undoubtedly had the jurisdiction to go into that question.
 The fact that the International Court of Justice can go into the question only means that its jurisdiction is much wider than the jurisdiction of the Council.
-The most surprising part of my learned friend's argument was with reference to Article 36 of the Statute of the International Court of Justice, which, according to him, gave a narrower jurisdiction to the International Court - and yet the International Court went into various questions of termination!
-That is why, in the compilation which we prepared and submitted last night for circulation among the honourable members, we included Article 36 of the Statute of the Court, so that the honourable members can judge for themselves whether the jurisdiction of this Council is at all co-extensive with the jurisdiction of the International Court of Justice.
+The most surprising part of my learned friend's argument was with reference to Article 36 of the Statute of the International Court of Justice, which, according to him, gave a narrower jurisdiction to the Internation!
+That is why, in the compilation which we prepared and submitted last night for circulation among the honourable members, we included Article 36 of the Statute of the Statute of the Statute of the International Court, so that the honourable members can judge for themselves whether the jurisdiction of this Council is at all co-extensive with the jurisdiction of the International Court of Justice.